Pedro Almodóvar: 1988–2002: Stardom and critical acclaim

 Live Flesh (1997) was the first film by Almodóvar that had an adapted screenplay.
-Based on Ruth Rendell's novel Live Flesh, the film follows a man who is sent to prison after crippling a police officer and seeks redemption years later when he is released.
-Almodóvar decided to move the book's original setting of the UK to Spain, setting the action between 1970, when Franco declared a state of emergency, to 1996, when Spain had completely shaken off the restrictions of the Franco regime.
+Based on Ruth Rendell's mystery novel Live Flesh, the film follows a man who is sent to prison after crippling a police officer and seeks redemption years later when he is released.
+Almodóvar decided to move the book's original location of the UK to Spain, and set the action between 1970, when Franco declared a state of emergency, to 1996, when Spain had completely shaken off the restrictions of the Franco regime.

 Live Flesh marked Almodóvar's first collaboration with Penélope Cruz, who plays the prostitute who gives birth to Victor.
 Additionally, Almodóvar cast Javier Bardem as the police officer David and Liberto Rabal as Víctor, the criminal seeking redemption.
 Italian actress Francesca Neri plays a former drug addict who sparks a complicated love triangle with David and Víctor.

 Live Flesh premiered at the New York Film Festival in 1997.
 The film did modestly well at the international box office and also earned Almodóvar his second BAFTA nomination for Best Film Not in the English Language.